Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Velocity and temperature statistics

 The turbulent momentum transport is quantified using the Reynolds number, which is computed for the NOB run as

 with $u_\mathrm{rms}$ as the root-mean-square velocity based on the volume- and time-averaged kinetic energy, i.e.,

 We also use Eq.~(\ref{eq:Re_V}) to compute the Reynolds numbers for the OB simulations as the Rayleigh and Prandtl numbers remain the same throughout the simulation domain.
-The Reynolds numbers from the above formula are $Re = 1104, 345$, and 1736 for the NOB, $\mathrm{OB_{top}}$ and $\mathrm{OB_{bot}}$ simulations, respectively.
-The values of $Nu, Re,$ and $u_\mathrm{rms}$ for all the simulations are also listed in Table~\ref{table:details}.
+The Reynolds numbers from the above formula are $Re = 1104,\, 345$, and 1736 for the NOB, $\mathrm{OB_{top}}$ and $\mathrm{OB_{bot}}$ simulations, respectively.
+The values of $Nu, Re,$ and $u_\mathrm{rms}$ for all the simulations are also listed in Table~\ref{table:details}. {\AP \cite{Rogers:PRE2003} performed simulations of high-$Ra$ 2D convection using anelastic approximation and found that the scalings of $Nu$ and $Re$ remain nearly similar to those observed in OB convection.}

-It is clear from Table~\ref{table:details} that the heat and momentum transports as well as the rms velocity for the NOB simulation lie between the OB values, with some propensity towards the $\mathrm{OB_{bot}}$ values.
+It is clear from Table~\ref{table:details} that the transport of heat and momentum as well as the rms velocity for the NOB simulation lie between the OB values, with some propensity towards the $\mathrm{OB_{bot}}$ values.
 To explore this, we show the vertical profile of $\kappa[T(z)]$ in Figure~\ref{fig:kappa_z}, which varies slowly in the region near the bottom plate and remains almost unvarying in the bulk region.
 In the vicinity of the top plate, however, it decreases very sharply to reach $\kappa_{\mathrm{top}}$, the value at the top plate.
-The resulting Prandtl number $Pr(z) = \nu/\kappa(z)$ and Rayleigh number $Ra(z) = \alpha g \Delta T H^3/\nu \kappa(z)$ are also plotted in Figure~\ref{fig:kappa_z}: the height-dependent Prandtl number $Pr(z)$ remains less than 0.1 over the most of convection layer and increases sharply only in the vicinity of the top plate.
+The resulting Prandtl number $Pr(z) = \nu/\kappa(z)$ and Rayleigh number $Ra(z) = \gamma g \Delta T H^3/\nu \kappa(z)$ are also plotted in Figure~\ref{fig:kappa_z}: the height-dependent Prandtl number $Pr(z)$ remains less than 0.1 over the most of convection layer and increases sharply only in the vicinity of the top plate.

 Thus, the Prandtl number in the bulk region of the NOB simulation remains approximately constant, $Pr_\mathrm{bulk} \approx 0.06$.
 We compute the volume- and time-averaged thermal diffusivity $\langle \kappa(T) \rangle_{V,t}$, which yields an effective Prandtl number $Pr_\mathrm{eff} = \nu/\langle \kappa(T) \rangle_{V,t} \approx 0.06$ and an effective Rayleigh number $Ra_\mathrm{eff} \approx 8 \times 10^5$.
 In most of the flow, these effective values are closer to the corresponding parameters of $\mathrm{OB_{bot}}$.
 Consequently, the global heat and momentum transports, as well as $u_\mathrm{rms}$, are comparable for the NOB and $\mathrm{OB_{bot}}$ simulations.